An impassioned mediation on American identity and its ebb and flow through the Capital’s great waterway

 A compelling synthesis of historical, environmental, and personal narrative, Potomac Fever exposes the roots of our national myths, awash in the waters of America’s renowned river.

-Forthcoming March 11, 2025 from Bellevue Literary Press
+Out now from Bellevue Literary Press